Statistical Tests for Replacing Human Decision Makers with Algorithms: Replacing Human Decision Makers with Algorithms

-\item Case 2: The entire human elliptical confidence area is below the ROC curve, but the point $\(\alpha_{low}, \beta_{high}\)$ is above the ROC curve.
-In this case, even though each point in the confidence region of $\theta_{H}$ is dominated by some point on the machine ROC curve, it is not possible to find a nonempty fraction of the machine ROC curve that simultaneously dominates all the points in the human's confidence set.
-In this case, which corresponds to Figure \ref{fg:case2}, the data evidence is not sufficiently convincing to account for the randomness of estimating $\theta_H$ by $\hat{\theta}_{H}$.
+\item Case 2 (Figure \ref{fg:case2}): The entire human confidence set is below the ROC curve, but the point $P=\(\alpha_{low}, \beta_{high}\)$ is above the ROC curve.
+In this case, even though each point in the confidence region of $\theta_{H}$ is dominated by some point on the machine ROC curve, it is not possible to find a nonempty fraction of the machine ROC curve that simultaneously dominates all the points in the human confidence set.
+The data evidence is not sufficiently convincing to account for the randomness of estimating $\theta_H$ by $\hat{\theta}_{H}$.
 Consequently, the human decision maker is not replaced by the algorithm.

-\item Case 3: The human elliptical confidence set has a certain area above the machine ROC curve.
-This case corresponds to Figure \ref{fg:case3}, where the human decision maker is not replaced by the algorithm either. \end{enumerate}
+\item Case 3 (Figure \ref{fg:case3}): The human confidence set has a certain area above the machine ROC curve.
+The human decision maker is not replaced by the algorithm either. \end{enumerate}

-In summary, if the P point $\(\alpha_{low}, \beta_{high}\)$ is below the ROC curve, the human decision maker is replaced; otherwise, they are not.
-In case 2 and case 3, it is possible that the human decision maker is sufficiently capable compared to the machine algorithm.
-An alternative interpretation of these two cases is when the human $\theta_{H}$ is not estimated precisely enough, for example, due to a lack of historical data that results in a large oval confidence area.

-In order to provide a frequentist justification for the heuristic procedure we just described, recall that in classical statistical inference, $\theta_{H}$ is a fixed number and not a random variable.
-It is either above or below the machine ROC curve, without an associated probability.
+In summary, if the point $P=\(\alpha_{low}, \beta_{high}\)$ is below the ROC curve, the human decision maker is replaced; otherwise, they are not.
+In cases 2 and 3, it is possible that the human decision maker is sufficiently capable compared to the machine algorithm.
+It is also possible that the human $\theta_{H}$ is not estimated precisely enough, for example, due to a lack of historical data that results in a large confidence set.
+In frequentist statistical inference, $\theta_{H}$ is a fixed number.
+It is either above or below the machine ROC curve.
 The confidence set itself $\hat S$ is a random set, such that $\mathbb{P}\(\theta_H \in \hat S\) \longrightarrow 1 - \alpha.$ For a conventional size of $\alpha = 0.05$, if the confidence set is to be constructed 100 times from different samples, $\hat S$ will contain $\theta_{H}$ approximately 95 times.
-Consequently, by definition of the confidence set, $\bar A$ is a random set such that asymptotically,
+Consequently, by construction, $\bar A$ is a random set such that asymptotically,

 Therefore, we have asymptotically